Cutaneous Penile Lesions

 This lesion occurs as small plaques, papules or macules, sometimes annular, on the glans or shaft and may be mistaken for pemphigoid or erythema multiforme.
 Pruritus is common.

-Penogingival syndrome in men (and vulvovaginal gingival syndrome in women) is a more severe form of erosive lichen planus.
+Penogingival syndrome in males (and vulvovaginal gingival syndrome in females) is a more severe form of erosive lichen planus.
 It occurs on both oral and genital mucosa.
 Ulcers may develop and cause pain.

 Lichen planus usually resolves spontaneously.
 If asymptomatic, it may not require treatment.
-Topical corticosteroids may help relieve symptoms.
+Topical glucocorticoids may help relieve symptoms.

 Pearly penile papules

-These papules are small, harmless angiofibromas that appear on the corona of the penis as dome-shaped or hairlike projections and tend to be skin-colored.
+These papules are small, harmless angiofibromas that appear on the corona of the penis as dome-shaped or hairlike projections and tend to match the tone of the patient's skin.
 They may also appear on the distal shaft.
-They are common, occurring in up to 10% of men.
+They are common, occurring in 15 to 50% of males, depending on the population (1).
 They are not associated with human papillomavirus, although they may be mistaken for genital warts.
 Treatment is not required.

 Contact dermatitis of the penis

-Contact dermatitis of the penis has become more common with the widespread use of latex condoms.
+Contact dermatitis of the penis may occur with the use of latex condoms.
 Dermatitis appears as red, pruritic lesions, sometimes with weeping or fissures.
-Treatment is with topical corticosteroids and use of nonlatex condoms (but not natural condoms, which do not provide adequate protection against HIV).
-Mild over-the-counter corticosteroids can be tried first, with use of middle- or high-potency prescription preparations as needed.
+Treatment is with topical glucocorticoids and use of nonlatex condoms (but not natural condoms, which do not provide adequate protection against HIV).
+Mild over-the-counter glucocorticoids can be tried first, with use of middle- or high-potency prescription preparations as needed.

 Drugs Mentioned In This Article